PavanMadavaram/Python/README.md

 - Good starter for a notes app
 - Easy to extend with files or JSON
 - 4 files done ✅

+## Day 138 ✅ flashcard review
+- Store terms and meanings in a dictionary
+- Great for quick revision
+- Easy to expand into a quiz app
+- 4 files done ✅